 Impacts from the proposed project on western-big eared bats are limited to the harvest of potential daytime roost sites: snags and live mature tree snag recruits.
-The analysis for cavity-nesting species will address snags and snag recruits.
+The analysis for cavity-nesting species addresses snags and snag recruits and the assessment of likely effects generally applies to big-eared bats.